thachnhungocdang/Thach-s-Portfolio/README.md

   - Income level, age and interest rate were the strongest predictors of default
   - Demographic factors such as high school education, unemployment, less than 1 year of experience, and divorced status were associated with a higher default rate.
   - Customers with high loan amounts, no mortgage history, and no co-signer also showed higher risk of default.
-- **Highlights**: Used Power BI Key Influencers visual to derive actionable recommendations — for instance, customers with income > $50,000, age < 37, and interest rate > 17.92% had a default rate of 22.52%, nearly double the average (11.61%).
+- **Highlights**: Used Power BI Key Influencers visual to derive actionable recommendations - for instance, customers with income > $50,000, but age < 37, and interest rate > 17.92% had a default rate of 22.52%, nearly double the average (11.61%).
 ![Dashboard Preview](./projects/loan-default/segment.png)